 Jewish people believe there’s only one God who has established a covenant—or special agreement—with them.
 Their God communicates to believers through prophets and rewards good deeds while also punishing evil.

-Most Jews (with the exception of Messianic Jews and a few other groups) believe that their Messiah hasn’t yet come—but will one day.
+Most Jews (with the exception of a few groups) believe that their Messiah hasn’t yet come—but will one day.

 Jewish people worship in holy places known as synagogues, and their spiritual leaders are called rabbis.
 The six-pointed Star of David is the symbol of Judaism.